There's no better way to take in the breathtaking beauty of coastal Maine than on windjammer cruises.

 I was shown to cabin #3 in the front third of the boat.
 Getting down to all the cabins requires stepping backward down a near-vertical ladder.
 Luggage is best passed down from one person to another.

-Inside my cabin were two single beds with mattresses, clean sheets, blankets, quilts, and towels.
+Inside my cabin, typical of windjammer cruises in Maine, there were two single beds with mattresses, clean sheets, blankets, quilts, and towels.
 There was one ceiling light and a small window that could be opened a few inches.

 Every cabin has a sink with fresh water.
 The cabins in the front of the boat have plumbing that requires guests to tap on a plastic pedal on the floor to drain water.